 - Open the Alexa app

-- Under the devices tab, tap the device you want to rename
+- Find the device you want to rename and tap on it

-- In the top left-hand corner is "edit", hit this
+- In the top right-hand corner are the device settings

-You can change the name to anything you like, so if it's strangely become "backyard camera" you can anglicise it, you can keep brand names or whatever works for you.
+You can change the name to anything you like, so it's become "backyard camera" you can change it to "garden camera", or whatever works for you.

 You can also rename plugs to be the device that's connected to them.
 For example, if your garden lights are on a smart plug you can call it "garden lights" and so on, which it better than asking Alexa to "turn on my smart plug two".